mcraig-ibme/fsl_sub/README.md

 ### Configuration

-A configuration file in YAML format is required to describe your cluster environment, examples are provided with the plugins and an example for the installed plugin can be generated with:
+A configuration file in YAML format is required to describe your cluster environment, examples are provided with the plugins and an example for an installed plugin can be generated with:

 > fsl_sub_config _backend\_name_